stripe-interview/cpp-interview-prep/README.md

 # Interview preparation
 Thanks for interviewing at Stripe.
 To make sure that we can use our time best in the interview, we'd like to have you do some setup in advance.

-We've noticed that more often than not, we've had to spend a significant portion of the interview helping candidates setup a Cmake-based C++ environment on their personal laptops.
+We've noticed that more often than not, we've had to spend a significant portion of the interview helping candidates setup a CMake-based C++ environment on their personal laptops.

 We've created a (rather ad-hoc) CMake project to help candidates determine if their laptops were setup to write C++, so interviews can be about evaluating the candidate, and not the way their environment is setup.